 Lenoir's gas engine, 1860

-The first internal-combustion engine to be offered for sale, in 1860, Lenoir's engine was an ancestor of the engines in all road vehicles.
-The engine worked very like a simple double-acting steam-engine.
+The first internal-combustion engine to be offered for sale, in 1860, Lenoir's engine was the ancestor of all petrol and diesel engines.
 At each stroke gas and air were drawn into the cylinder and fired by an electric spark; on the return stroke the burnt gases were flushed out.
-Several hundred of these engines were sold, and this one is a very rare survivor.
-It had been used to drive machinery in the workshop of the Patent Museum for about three years.
+One hundred of these engines were sold, and this one is a very rare survivor.
+It was used to drive machinery in the workshop of the Patent Museum for about three years.